JAlcocerT/RPi/_posts/2022-11-07-selfh-grafana-monit.md

 At some point, we can be wondering how our devices (probably small Raspberry Pi's or old laptops) are doing with all of that workload.

-This is the moment where you will be interested to know about Grafana.
+This is the moment where you will be interested to know **about Grafana**.

 * <https://github.com/JAlcocerT/Docker/tree/main/IoT>
 * <https://hub.docker.com/r/grafana/grafana-oss>
 * This video was of great help to me: <https://www.youtube.com/watch?v=IoD3vFuep64&t=370s>

+## Grafana Stacks

+Grafana plays well with several DBs around there.

+Lets see some popular timeseries and stacks with Grafana.

-## Grafana: with Prometheus and Node Exporter
+### Grafana: with Prometheus and Node Exporter

 * <https://github.com/starsliao/Prometheus>
 * <https://grafana.com/grafana/dashboards/11074-node-exporter-for-prometheus-dashboard-en-v20201010/>